irfan2inform/keyboard-EygptBar-70/README.md

 # EygptBar-70
 is

-a 5*14 keys ortholinear HID keyboard with USB-hub feature and use ATmega328P as MCU, One LED indicator(default as Caps_lock).
-You may swap its MCU board or Switch board to your favorite one.
+A 5×14 keys ortholinear HID keyboard with a USB hub feature, using the ATmega328P as the MCU.
+It includes one LED indicator (default set as Caps Lock).
+You can swap the MCU board or switch board with your favorite one.

 In chinese： 埃及吧用啥用啥。
 ![P_20250119_000836](https://github.com/user-attachments/assets/5616d02a-8f3d-4b46-9daa-9eff89a8c298)